-Work-Based Learning, including Sandwich Programmes
+Work-Based Learning, including Sandwich Programmes N/A

-N/A
+Erasmus Exchange programme N/A

 Programme Structure

 The programme structure and progression information below (Table 1a and 1b) is provided for the award.
 Any interim awards are identified in Table 1b.
 The Programme Learning Outcomes detailed above are developed and assessed through the constituent modules.
 Table 2 identifies where each learning outcome is assessed.